Amal Clooney quits UK envoy role over Brexit deal breach | DW | 18.09.2020

 Read more: UK seeks to calm US fears over Brexit and Northern Ireland

-Johnson moved to avert a rebellion within his ruling Conservatives by offering concessions.

-Firstly he promised parliament a vote on any decision to use the treaty-breaking powers created by the bill.
-Secondly, he has also committed to referring any dispute with the EU to the resolution mechanism set out in the Withdrawal Agreement "in parallel" to using the treaty-busting powers unilaterally.
+Firstly, he promised parliament a vote on any decision to use the treaty-breaking powers created by the bill.
+Secondly, he also committed to referring any dispute with the EU to the resolution mechanism set out in the Withdrawal Agreement "in parallel" to using the treaty-busting powers unilaterally.

-The EU says any breach of the Brexit treaty could sink trade talks and propel the UK towards a messy exit when it fully departs on December 31.
+The EU says any breach of the Brexit treaty could sink trade talks and propel the UK towards a messy exit on December 31 when it is scheduled to fully depart.

 With material from Reuters